Solo goalkeeper drills – Tips to practice on your own

 Footwork and warming up

 Good footwork is critical for any goalkeeper.
 Footwork is a skill that you can practice alone.
-All you need is some kind of markers that you place on the ground.
+All you need is some markers to place on the ground.
 You can buy a set of cones and an agility ladder for a few dollars.

-Start out with simple drills such as a mini-shuttle or a weave in/out and juggling to warm up.
-The video below starts with footwork exercises that are great to improve your feet’ speed and coordination.
+Start warming up with simple drills such as a mini-shuttle or a weave in/out and juggling.
+The video below starts with footwork exercises that improve your feet’ speed and coordination.

 One drill that is not demonstrated in this video is the three-ball weave.
-Set two markers far apart from each other, about the size of a real goal.
+Set two markers far apart, about the size of a full-size goal.
 Start with three balls in the middle between the markers.
 Pick up the ball in the middle and move it outside of the right ball.
 Next, pick up the ball in the middle again and move it outside the ball on the left.
 The outside balls will separate more and more from each other as you repeat the sequence.
-Move between balls shuffling your feet sideways.
+Move between balls, shuffling your feet sideways.
 Once the outer balls reach the markers, revert the progression until all three balls are in the middle again.
-This solo goalkeeper training drill is an excellent exercise to warm up all your body and improve your footwork.
+This solo goalkeeper training drill is an excellent exercise to warmup your entire body and improve your footwork.

 Goalkeeper footwork training